 - College Navigator, a website with information about colleges nationwide.

-FAFSA Facts, a flyer that provides students and parents with must-know facts about completing the FAFSA.
+FAFSA Facts and Five Steps, a flyer that provides students and parents with must-know facts about completing the FAFSA.

 UCanGo2’s Dependency Questionnaire, a tool to help you determine if you’re an independent or dependent student.

 FAFSA Parent Flyer, a publication for parents with helpful information about FAFSA completion.

 Your Transition to College, a brochure that helps high school students understand the differences between high school and college, and make the transition.

 The FSA ID Worsheet, also available in Spanish, will guide you through the FSA ID creation process.
 Federal Student Aid IDs are required for students to electronically sign the FAFSA, and one parent of a dependent student will also need to create an FSA ID.
 Keep this document in a safe place.